Nandeeshswami/AzConf2021/README.md

 _**Script for the work Shop**_
 =================================

 1. Slides 1 to 13 provide you the base for the upcoming demos.
 You can download the slides attached to the repo to review and come to point 2.
+Ideally run through slides and script side by side.

 2. Best way to learn Graph API is through Graph Explorer, go to https://aka.ms/ge and play around with the samples provided.